-Looking for girl names with built-in boyish nicknames?
+Looking for girl names with boy nicknames?
 Then this list is for you.
 Below you’ll find 40 feminine full names that have nicknames more commonly used for boys.

-These names blend some of the hottest trends in baby naming today.
-Gender neutral options are en vogue as parents seek individuality and flexibleness for their babies.
+These girl names that can be shortened to boy names blend some of the hottest trends in baby naming today.
+First, gender neutral options are en vogue as parents seek individuality and flexibleness for their babies.

-Nicknames-as-names are also having a moment.
+Second, nicknames-as-names are also having a moment.
 Names that would have previously only been used as nicknames are charting as full names, like Ellie and Archie.
+Plus, boy nicknames for girl names add a charming edge and uniqueness that set these names apart from the crowd.

 Perhaps you love nickname style but still want a formal name for professional settings.
-Or, you’re looking to balance a feminine full name with a boyish nickname for future flexibility.
-These names give you the best of both worlds.
+Or, you’re looking to balance a feminine girl name with a boyish nickname for future flexibility.
+These girl names with boy nicknames truly give you the best of both worlds.

-Augusta is a great girl name if you’d like multiple boyish nickname options.
+Augusta is a great name if you’d like multiple boy nicknames for your girl name.
 Aside from the ever-popular August, future Augustas can also go by Gus or Augie.

 Aurora is a smash hit name for girls today.
 It comes from Latin and means “dawn.”
 Rory, originally an Irish boys-name turned gender-neutral-name, is a great nickname option.